 Farmers and rural residents felt the stock market crash as well – people and companies that used to buy food and other agricultural products no longer had the money to buy much of anything.
-The crash, along with other factors, produced an economic slowdown that lasted over 10 years and became known as “the Great Depression.”
+The crash and other factors produced an economic slowdown that lasted over 10 years and became known as “the Great Depression.”

 Since the 1930s, there have been several stock market crashes and periods of economic slowdown.
 But there has never been another “Great” Depression.

-The depression that began in the United States in 1929 went around the world in the years that followed.
+The depression that began in the United States in 1929 went around the world in the following years.
 By 1932, more than 30 million people could not find a job.
-That same year, industrial production worldwide was 38 percent less than it had been in 1929.
+That same year, industrial production worldwide was 38 percent less than in 1929.

 What caused the Great Depression to become a worldwide event?
 Some economists say that the fact that there was an international monetary system tied to the price of gold made the different economies closely related.
 Problems in one large economy were passed on to others and eventually back to the country where the problems began.